the-engine-room/library/_books/satellite-imagery-human-rights.md

 It was written and researched by [Robin Pierro](https://twitter.com/nomadjourno).

 It is based on Robin’s MA thesis at the European Inter-University Centre for Human Rights and Democratisation on the opportunities and implications of using new ICT tools for human rights fact-finding, which included a survey with 66 human rights researchers and over 30 interviews with technology and fact-finding experts.

 This version of the guide was commissioned and edited by Tom Walker from [The Engine Room](https://www.theengineroom.org/), an international organisation that helps activists, organisations and social change agents to use data and technology to increase their impact.
+First published in August 2017.
+Last updated in August 2017.

 ### Contributors